vavkamil/dkimsc4n/README.md

 ### Impact

-Attacker can obtain 512-bit RSA private key from DKIM record and use it to sign spoofed e-mails.
+An attacker can obtain 512-bit RSA private key from DKIM record and use it to sign spoofed e-mails.
 This can lead to more sufficient phishing campaigns.